 - Public transport.
 If you are planning to take a train or a metro in Rome, you should know that there are no stations in the immediate vicinity of the Pantheon.
 The main railway station – Roma Termini – is located about 2.5 km (1.55 miles) from the Pantheon, which is a 30-40 minutes walk.
 The closest metro station is Barberini; about 1.2 km (0.75 miles), 15-20 minutes walk from the Pantheon.
 In general, it’s not a big deal, but it’s not something you want to do on foot with all your luggage upon arrival or departure.

-TIP: We recommend simply taking a taxi or a private transfer to your hotel from/to the airport (count about 50-60 EUR).
-Or – if you want to keep the costs down – get an airport shuttle to the city, and then take a taxi to your hotel from wherever the bus drops you off.
-And if you don’t have too much luggage, you can also walk from the station to your hotel.
+TIP: We recommend simply taking a taxi or a private transfer to your hotel from/to the airport.
+Or – if you want to travel faster and cheaper – book train tickets from the airport to the city.
+If you don’t have too much luggage, you can also walk from the station to your hotel.
 In that case, you may want to stay closer to the Trevi Fountain, which will make the walk somewhat shorter.

 Our experience: We always stay in the city center in Rome, and indeed in some of the really centrally located hotels – and with the windows open – you can usually hear some street noise.
 But with the windows closed, it’s not a problem at all.
 For that, it’s also really important to double-check that your hotel has air conditioning!